OpenNTF/das-api-specs/README.md

   without writing a line of client code.
 For deployment instructions, see the [Swagger UI on Domino](https://github.com/OpenNTF/das-api-specs/wiki/Swagger-UI-on-Domino) article.

+For a quick demo of the Swagger tools and DAS, see [REST API Demonstration](https://youtu.be/DMatdeFf2HU) on YouTube.

 ## Sample Client Code